Mud-struck German heavy metal bash slashes attendance

 'Incredibly lucky'

-Although often a muddy affair, Wacken is facing particularly severe accessibility problems due to a steady downpour, prompting both promoters and police to tell anyone who had not already arrived at the showgrounds by Tuesday to turn back.
+Although often a muddy affair, Wacken is facing particularly severe accessibility problems due to a steady downpour.

-Organisers of the sold-out festival said weather forecasts indicated the rain would continue, with electrical storms possible, leading them to take the precautionary measures without halting the event entirely.
+Weather forecasts indicated the torrential rain in northern Germany would continue, with hail and squalls possible, leading organisers to take the precautionary measures without halting the event entirely.

 The mood at the showgrounds remained festive as the event prepared to kick off, with black-clad festival-goers making their way ankle-deep in muck.
 Fans using wheeled walkers and even a wheelchair proved undeterred.

-Lene Fuchs, who said she arrived in Wacken from the southern town of Hohenheim on Monday, said the organisers were doing their best under the circumstances.
+Lene Fuchs, who said she arrived in Wacken from the southern town of Hohenheim on Monday, noted that organisers were doing their best under the circumstances.

-"We are at the camping site and got incredibly lucky," she wrote on Facebook.
-"The W:O:A team is doing an amazing job!"

 However festival-goer Dirk Liberkowski urged the promoters to call off the event, fearing a disaster if there were an emergency at the venue.